tasdikrahman/tasdikrahman.me/about.md

 ## Formerly

-Formerly Engineering Intern @ Cisco as part of their Security Business group helping make scalable security products.
-Former Summer Engineering Intern(S16) with the backend team @ [Wingify](https://wingify.com/), helped build [visual website optimizer](https://vwo.com/), the world's easiest A/B testing tool.
+- Engineering Intern (S17) @ Cisco as part of their Security Business group helping make scalable security products.

-Occasionally, I speak sometimes at local meetup groups.
-You can find them [here](http://tasdikrahman.me/talks/)
+- Engineering Intern (S16) with the backend team @ [Wingify](https://wingify.com/), helped build [visual website optimizer](https://vwo.com/), the world's easiest A/B testing tool.
+You can read about my [work here](https://tasdikrahman.me/2016/08/13/My-internship-experience-at-Wingify-new-delhi-visual-website-optimiser-vwo/)

 ***

-When not writing code, he can be found playing football(soccer if you may), gobbling up pizzas, watching EPL (Go Chelsea!) or listenting to rap music in moderate to high volumes every day.
+I am always a [tweet](https://twitter.com/tasdikrahman) away if you have something interesting in mind.

-I am always a tweet away if you have something interesting in mind.
+If you are `IRC` person, I will be there with the handle `tasdikrahman` hanging around OFTC as well as on freenode.

 _I write about a lot of things on this blog, but it doesn't and has never represented the opinion of any of my employers_